Which European countries have opened their borders?

 Estonia

 Opened borders to Baltic neighbours on May 15.
-EU and UK citizens can enter from June 1.
+Since June 1 borders are open to EU and UK travellers.
 Those coming from countries with a high infection rate will have to self-isolate for two weeks.

 Finland